-The Orionids are dust from Halley’s comet that appear every year in October.
-So, how could we have an annual meteor shower from a comet that only shows up every 75 years?
+The Orionids are dust from Comet 1P Halley, also known as Halley's comet, that appear every year in October.
+So, how could we have an annual meteor shower from a famous comet that only shows up every 75 years?

 Here's how that happens: Meteors, or as we think of them, "shooting stars" are actually stationary space debris left by moving celestial bodies.
 They don't really "shower" the earth.
 In fact, the meteors are still, it's the Earth that's moving.